OA and Marine Spatial Planning

 A particularly useful analytical output for MSP is the cross-tabulation of ecosystem extent by designated use category.
 This approach overlays ecosystem extent data with the spatial footprint of designated marine use zones to reveal how different ecosystem types are distributed across management and activity areas.
 The resulting matrix shows, for each ecosystem type, how much of its extent falls within fishery zones, port areas, tourism zones, marine protected areas, and areas not currently designated for specific uses.
 This information is directly relevant to spatial planning because it makes explicit the relationship between ecological assets and human use allocations--a relationship that is often obscured when ecological and economic data are compiled separately.

 Table 2 illustrates this approach using simplified example data from an ESCAP pilot exercise in the Pacific region[12].
-The values represent counts of Basic Spatial Units (BSUs) in which each ecosystem type and use category co-occur.
+Values are recorded in hectares (ha), consistent with SEEA EA para 4.15, which requires ecosystem extent accounts to be compiled in area units.

-Table 2: Example cross-tabulation of ecosystem extent by designated use category (ESCAP pilot exercise)
+Table 2: Example cross-tabulation of ecosystem extent by designated use category (ESCAP pilot exercise, hectares)

 |---|---|---|---|---|---|---|